-National Action Plan on Climate Change.
-Accordingly, we are exploring efficient 800MW ultra-supercritical technology units to fulfil our expansion goals.
-Our direct GHG emissions sustained at 0.87 tCO2/MWh despite adding two sub-critical units of 600MW.
-We are also comforted that dedicated efforts are underway within our Group to incorporate renewables as a significant portfolio.
-While we were the first to commission supercritical boilers in India, in the future, we will prefer more efficient units of 800MW and 1.000MW capacity with ultra-supercritical technology.
+While we were the first to commission supercritical boilers in India, in the future, we will prefer more efficient units of 800MW and 1,000MW capacity with ultrasupercritical technology.
 Our group has also forayed aggressively in the renewable energy sector with solar power projects and manufacturing of solar PV cells and modules.
-With the addition of Bitta Solar Plant of 40MWp in Adani Power, we have also contributed to our group strategy.
+With the addition of Bitta Solar Plant of 40MWp in Adani Power, we have also contributed to our group strategy of diversifying our power generation mix by increasing share of renewable.

-There has been a thrust by our Government towards effective ash utilisation from power plants, primarily within a 300km radius from the plants.
-In line with the relevant guidelines and our own treatment of ash as a useful resource, we have installed state-of-the-art ash disposal and bagging technologies.
-Our efforts have led to increased ash utilisation of 72.7% in the reporting year compared with 63.7% during the previous year.
+There has been a thrust by our Government towards effective ash utilisation from power plants, primarily within a 300 km radius from the plants.
+In line with the relevant quidelines and our own treatment of ash as a useful resource, we have installed state-of-the-art ash disposal and bagging technologies.
+Despite our continuous efforts, fly ash utilisation achieved was 66% this year as compared to 72.7% of last year.
+This is mainly because of the constraints we are facing at our Tiroda plant.
+We are continuously taking actions for better utilisation of ash by developing fly ash utilisation park.
 Further actions to improve our ash utilisation are detailed in this report.